LauraCoder/recipe-app/README.md

 <h1>Recipe Book</h1>

 <p>Recipe Book is a React Native mobile app for saving recipes.
-The project has been done as part of the <a href="https://fullstackopen.com/en" target="_blank">Full Stack Open course by Helsinki University.</a></p>
+The project has been done as part of the <a href="https://fullstackopen.com/en" target="_blank">Full Stack Open course by Helsinki University.</a> Both, frontend (React Native) and <a href="https://github.com/LauraCoder/recipe-app-backend" target="_blank">backend (GraphQL)</a> were created for this project. </p>
 <p>The current features are:</p>
 <ul>
 <li>